PopicLab/insilicoSV/README.md

 ```
 Multiple .bed files can be given as input and their records will be combined and drawn from during event placement (in this
 case the user should provide a list of paths).
 Additionally, the user can provide a list of repetitive element types that
 will be allowed for event placement during simulation (.bed records of all other types being ignored).
-And example entry
+An example entry
 with multiple .bed files and specified allowed types is:
 ```yaml
 overlap_events: